 The airplane received its next airworthiness inspection 19 August 1947.
 The report was signed by Louis S. Wait, Agent.
 Wait was the Administrative Test Pilot for North American Aviation, Inc. (Wait had made the first flight of AG345, the very first production Mustang Mk.I, on 23 April 1941.)

 Cochran had entered the 1947 Bendix Trophy Race scheduled for 31 August, but her husband, Floyd Bostwick Odlum, became seriously ill.
 Jackie asked pilot Bruce Gimbel to fly her airplane.
-During the race, a problem with the propeller governor reduced his speed.
+During the race, a problem with the propeller governor limited his speed.
 Gimbel finished in 4th place with an average speed of 404.080 miles per hour (650.304 kilometers per hour) and elapsed time of 5:04:10.
 (Paul Mantz won the race, again, winning the $10,000 prize.)

 On 10 December 1947, Jackie flew NX28388 to set a Fédération Aéronautique Internationale (FAI) World Record for Speed Over a Closed Circuit of 100 Kilometers at Coachella, California, with an average speed of 755.668 kilometers per hour (469.549 miles per hour).